aliyun/terraform-provider-alicloud/website/docs/r/cs_managed_kubernetes.html.markdown

   * `service_domain` - Service Access Domain.
 * `version` - The Kubernetes server version for the cluster.
 * `worker_ram_role_name` - The RamRole Name attached to worker node.
+* `certificate_authority` - (Available in 1.105.0+) Nested attribute containing certificate authority data for your cluster.
+  * `cluster_cert` - The base64 encoded cluster certificate data required to communicate with your cluster.
+Add this to the certificate-authority-data section of the kubeconfig file for your cluster.
+  * `client_cert` - The base64 encoded client certificate data required to communicate with your cluster.
+Add this to the client-certificate-data section of the kubeconfig file for your cluster.
+  * `client_key` - The base64 encoded client key data required to communicate with your cluster.
+Add this to the client-key-data section of the kubeconfig file for your cluster.

 ## Timeouts